Customs Anti-smuggling Act

 Article 1

-The smuggling of import or export cargoes shall be suppressed by Customs pursuant to the provisions of this Act.
+The smuggling of import or export goods shall be subject to suppression under the regulation by Customs according to this Act.

 Article 2

-"Commercial ports" referred to in this Act mean the harbors, airports, or other commercial ports opened to foreign trade by the government, and within which Customs offices have been established.
+"Commercial ports" referred to in this Act means the harbors, airports, or other commercial ports opened to foreign trade by the government with the establishment of a Customs office.

 Article 3